fscorrupt/awesome-stars/README.md

 - [NicklasAhlberg/RockEnrollTool](https://github.com/NicklasAhlberg/RockEnrollTool) -
 - [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
 - [NicklasAhlberg/AutopilotTool](https://github.com/NicklasAhlberg/AutopilotTool) - No more need to struggle to manually get, move and import the csv-file from another device.
 All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot To
-- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
+- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
 - [ajfriesen/pc-switch](https://github.com/ajfriesen/pc-switch) - esp8266 board to turn on/off your PC with Home Assistant and ESPHome
 - [mendel5/alternative-front-ends](https://github.com/mendel5/alternative-front-ends) - Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.)
 - [tleb/awesome-mastodon](https://github.com/tleb/awesome-mastodon) - Curated list of awesome Mastodon-related stuff!